 Caitlin McCurdy is a second year Master of Museum Studies candidate at the Faculty of Information, University of Toronto.
 Her current research interrogates the ways in which 19th century Egyptological practices continue to affect the curating and interpretation of museum collections of Egyptian artifacts today, particularly objects of an erotic and/or contested nature.

 Natasha Malik is a second year Master of Information candidate at the University of Toronto Faculty of Information, studying both Critical Information Policy Studies and User Experience Design.
 She is also a student in the Knowledge Media Design Collaborative Specialization at the Knowledge Media Design Institute, and is currently exploring interdisciplinary approaches to information policy, research, and design.

 Natalia Toronchuk is a doctoral student at the Faculty of Information, University of Toronto.
 Her professional experiences include outreach work at the Redpath Museum (Montreal) and the Art Gallery of Ontario (Toronto), and collections management at the Scottish Opera (Glasgow).
 Previously, her research focused on the use of metaphors in museums.
 She is currently researching critical thinking in museums, bringing together meaning-making and cultural theories.

-Alexandra Forand is a writer, artist, and a second year Masters of Museum Studies candidate at the Faculty of Information, University of Toronto.
-Her current work and research explore how land, community, and conflict impact narratives told within cultural heritage organizations.
+Alexandra Forand is a writer, artist, and a museum studies professional.
+She graduated from the Masters of Museum Studies program at the Faculty of Information, University of Toronto in 2020.
+Her current work and research explores how land, community, and conflict impact narratives told within cultural heritage organizations.